VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 If everything went right, once the game is built and run, the first paddle will move when the user presses <span class="keys">UP</span> or <span class="keys">DOWN</span> on the left directional pad.

-Since only one of the paddles reacts to the user input, so we'll need some AI-controlled opponent.
+Since only one of the paddles reacts to the user input, we'll need some AI-control for the other.

 ## AI Paddle